On Frobenius-Perron Dimension: Introduction

 \section{Introduction}

 The well-known Frobenius-Perron theory (see e.g. \cite{BePl}) concerns eigenvalues and eigenvectors of nonnegative square matrices of finite order, and has applications to many areas of research in mathematics.
 As one remarkable property in Frobenius-Perron theory, the spectral radius of an $N\times N$ irreducible nonnegative matrix is a simple eigenvalue of the matrix.
 The notion of the Frobenius-Perron dimension was motivated by that of the index of a subfactor \cite{Jone}.
 It was first defined for commutative fusion rings by Fr\"ohlich and Kerler \cite{FrKe} as functions satisfying certain properties.
 The theory of Frobenius-Perron dimensions for general fusion rings and categories was developed by Etingof, Nikshych and Ostrik \cite{ENO}; for some other cases, we refer to \cite{ Etin, EtOs, CGWZ3,Etin2, Wick} and references therein.
 The key ingredient here is to define a function on a nice $\mathbb{Z}_+$-ring of finite rank whose value at a basis element is the spectral radius of the induced linear operator as guaranteed by the Frobenius-Perron theory.
-Such function value is called the Frobenius-Perron dimension of the corresponding basis element.
-In the present paper, we will build a ``Frobenius-Perron bridge", connecting objects of interest in algebraic geometry, representation theory and operator algebras.